cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 ### Platform usage

 To access the deployed JupyterHub instance, click **Juptyer Notebook** on the **platform** tile.
 This link can be shared with others to access the same JupyterHub instance.
 If the user accessing it is logged into Azimuth, then they will be logged in to JupyterHub using their Azimuth user.
-For others who don't have access to Azimuth, users will need to be created using the tenancy's **Identity Provider** by the tenancy admin, which then need to be shared with the users who need access.
+For others who don't have access to Azimuth, users will need to be created using the tenancy's {{<link "azimuth-identity-provider">}}**Identity Provider**{{</link>}} by the tenancy admin, which then need to be shared with the users who need access.

 ## DaskHub